argoproj/argo-workflows/docs/argo-server.md

 You can get ingress working as follows:

-Add `BASE_HREF` as environment variable to `deployment/argo-server`.
+Add `ARGO_BASE_HREF` as environment variable to `deployment/argo-server`.
 Do not forget to add a trailing '/' character.

 ```yaml
 ---